ShivaKondapalli/TensorflowJS/README.md

 TensflowJS is ridiculosuly simple, no virtual environments, IDE's,ananconda or pyenv distributions or expensive GPU's.
 All you need is a text editor!
 Submile Text, Atom what have you.
 Create two files **index.html** and **index.js**.
 Copy paste the code you find in this repo into both of them.
-Open **index.html** your favortie broswer, and your good to go!
+Open **index.html** on your favortie broswer, and your good to go!

 # DEMO
 Here is a link to the app https://youtu.be/KrnZthU4Jgo